adam-stokes/ogc/docs/user-guide/scripting.md

 In the above example we reference a file called `/functions.mako` this is just another template file that sits just outside of our defined `scripts`, for example, if our `scripts` is defined to be in `scripts/my_ubuntu_deploy` then this `functions.mako` will live at `scripts/functions.mako`.

+!!! alert
     This is good practice as you may have multiple layouts with different script directories for each and would like to store common functionality in a single place.

 Defining helper functions is straight forward, lets look at `functions.mako` for an example: